Théâtre Libre: Origins and history

 There are three chapters of the Théâtre Libre's life.
 This first is its opening with the first two programs in the spring of 1887 and the full season that followed.
 Antoine quit his job at the gas company to pursue establishing the Théâtre Libre full-time.
 The second is from October 1888 to June 1893.
 During this time, the Théâtre Libre established itself as a prominent theatre company whose subscriptions were robust, produced many plays to general critical acclaim, and was sought out to produce new work.
 It was during these years that the Théâtre Libre saw some of its work transferring to prominent commercial theatres in Paris such as the Odéon and the Comédie-Française.
 The theatre's final chapter is marked from November 1893 to its close in 1896.
 During this time it was evident that the experimental days of the theatre had passed as the style and works produced by the Théâtre Libre were now commercially acceptable and sought after.
 Due to the amount of debt acquired both on behalf of the theatre and personally, Antoine turned the Théâtre Libre over to Larochelle, a son of an older director/actor who had been eager to join management, for the final two years of the theatre's operation.
 The last performance at Théâtre Libre was on April 27, 1896.

 The theatre presented more than 111 plays by more than 50 playwrights during its existence.
 Each production produced at Théâtre Libre was only given three performances: one dress rehearsal, one opening night performance for invited guests, and one performance for subscribers.
 However, despite its achievements, the theater had major financial problems.
-The deep debt coupled with the idea that the Théâtre Libre was no longer needed, as it had proved that a new form of theatre could be acceptable and commercial was being produced, the theatre failed and closed its doors.
+The deep debt coupled with the idea that the Théâtre Libre was no longer needed, as it had proved that a new form of theatre could be acceptable and commercial was being produced, the theatre failed and closed.

-Notable Works/Controversial Productions
+Notable productions

 The theater concerned itself with producing work that was considered too risky to stage by more well-known theaters, sometimes even works that had been banned in Europe, such as Henrik Ibsen's Ghosts.
 The theater performed one foreign work per year and it staged only three performances of any production, either a foreign or domestic work.